campg2j003/JAWS-Script-for-Audacity/What's new.md

 (This file last updated 8/31/2017)

 # New in 2.2.0-alpha-2017-08-31
 - Added Quick Setting for controlling announcement of selection positions when arrow keys are pressed.
-Choices are None, All but Arrows, and All.
+On functions as before.
+Off silences position messages for arrow keys that play audio if Motion Preview is on.
 - Added ability to preview audio with cursor motion keys.
 This is controlled by the Preview Motion Quick Setting.
 - Added script ToggleMotionPreview assigned to JAWSKey+p.
 This temporarily toggles motion preview on and off and Say Position between All but Arrows and All.
 - In the start/end selection fields Shift+Up/DownArrow preview audio at the selection end points.